asl97/simpleHttpServer/README.md

 * And so much more ...

 #### Changelog:
-* Improve usability by added support for index.htmlz
+* Improve usability by added support for index.html
 * Clone this git repository